 • intend to make you fear for your safety, or the safety of your partner or a family member, or

-• know that the harassment is likely, given your particular situation, to make you fear for your safety or the safety of your partner or family member.
+• know that the harassment is likely, given your particular situation, to make you fear for your safety or the safety of your partner or a family member.

 If a person is convicted of criminal harassment, they can be jailed for up to two years.